yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-tables.md

 type: docs
 ---

 When DDL changes are made to databases in replication for disaster recovery (DR) (such as creating, altering, or dropping tables or partitions), the changes have to be performed at the SQL level on both the DR primary and replica, and updated in the DR configuration.

-There is a specific order of these operations, which varies depending on whether performing a CREATE, DROP, ALTER, and so forth.
+You should perform these actions in a specific order, depending on whether performing a CREATE, DROP, ALTER, and so forth.

 | Change to database on DR primary | On DR replica | In YBA |
 | :----------- | :----------- | :--- |